Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 It’s not student loan forgiveness, but it may be the next best thing for many borrowers.

-Under President Joe Biden’s new income-driven repayment plan, about 3 million federal student loan borrowers have been approved for $0-a-month loan payments, according to new data from the Department of Education.
+Under President Joe Biden’s new income-driven repayment plan, 3.9 million federal student loan borrowers have been approved for $0-a-month loan payments, according to new figures released from the Education Department.

-In total, 5.5 million borrowers were enrolled in the Saving on a Valuable Education (SAVE) plan as of Oct.
-15, meaning more than half of those who have signed up so far have income levels that qualified them for $0 monthly payments.
-On average, all borrowers in the plan have had their monthly bills reduced by $102, amounting to a savings of $1,224 a year from pre-SAVE levels.
+These new figures mean more than half of those who have signed up so far have income levels low enough to qualify for $0 loan bills.
+On average, all borrowers in the plan have had their monthly bills reduced by $117, amounting to a savings of over $1,400 a year from pre-SAVE levels.

 “SAVE is doing what it said it was going to do, which is to provide significant relief,” says Betsy Mayotte, the president of The Institute of Student Loan Advisors, a nonprofit organization that provides free student loan advice to borrowers.
 “Especially to borrowers whose loan balances are high compared to their income.”

-Biden unveiled the SAVE plan in June after the U.S. Supreme Court blocked his marquee forgiveness plan to cancel up to $20,000 of federal student debt per borrower.
-That day, he also vowed to find a new legal avenue for broad forgiveness, the specifics of which are currently being negotiated.
+Biden unveiled the SAVE plan last June after the U.S. Supreme Court blocked his marquee forgiveness plan to cancel up to $20,000 of federal student debt per borrower.
+That day, he also vowed to find a new legal avenue for broad forgiveness, the specifics of which are currently being determined.

-The SAVE plan is more generous than other IDRs the federal government has offered in the past because the Biden administration changed the methodology it uses to calculate monthly payments.
+The SAVE plan is more generous than other IDRs the federal government has offered in the past, in part because the Biden administration changed the methodology it uses to calculate monthly payments.

 What is a $0 student loan payment?